semaphoreci/docs/docs/ci-cd-environment/environment-variables.md

 #### SEMAPHORE\_WORKFLOW\_TRIGGERED\_BY\_SCHEDULE

-The value of the `SEMAPHORE_WORKFLOW_TRIGGERED_BY_SCHEDULE` environment variable is `true` if workflow run was triggered via [cron scheduler][scheduler] feature.
+The value of the `SEMAPHORE_WORKFLOW_TRIGGERED_BY_SCHEDULE` environment variable is `true` if the workflow run was triggered via the [cron scheduler][scheduler] feature.

-It has the value `false` in workflows which were triggered via hook from the git repository or through Semaphore's API.
+It has the value `false` in workflows which were triggered via a hook from the git repository or through Semaphore's API.

-The `SEMAPHORE_WORKFLOW_TRIGGERED_BY_SCHEDULE` environment variable remains the same during a pipeline run and is available in all the blocks of a pipeline as well as in all promoted and auto-promoted pipelines of the same workflow.
+The `SEMAPHORE_WORKFLOW_TRIGGERED_BY_SCHEDULE` environment variable remains the same during a pipeline run and is available in all the blocks of a pipeline as well as in all promoted and auto-promoted pipelines in the same workflow.

 Example value: `false`

 #### SEMAPHORE\_WORKFLOW\_TRIGGERED\_BY\_API

-The value of the `SEMAPHORE_WORKFLOW_TRIGGERED_BY_API` environment variable is `true` if workflow run was triggered through Semaphore's API.
+The value of the `SEMAPHORE_WORKFLOW_TRIGGERED_BY_API` environment variable is `true` if the workflow run was triggered through Semaphore's API.

-It has the value `false` in workflows which were triggered via hook from the git repository or via [cron scheduler][scheduler] feature.
+It has a `false` value in workflows which were triggered via a hook from the git repository or via the [cron scheduler][scheduler] feature.

-The `SEMAPHORE_WORKFLOW_TRIGGERED_BY_API` environment variable remains the same during a pipeline run and is available in all the blocks of a pipeline as well as in all promoted and auto-promoted pipelines of the same workflow.
+The `SEMAPHORE_WORKFLOW_TRIGGERED_BY_API` environment variable remains the same during a pipeline run and is available in all the blocks of a pipeline as well as in all promoted and auto-promoted pipelines in the same workflow.

 Example value: `false`